aliciahurst/alicia-theme/README.md

 # Credits
-The all-new aliciahurst.com.

-Developed in May 2015 and released in June 2015.
+The all-new aliciahurst.com, developed in May 2015 and released in June 2015.

 ## Development
 * Coded with [Sublime](http://sublimetext.com)